uclahs-cds/package-moPepGen/docs/split-fasta.md

   --output-prefix path/to/split
 ```

-This example outputs three split FASTA filese, `split_Coding.fasta`, `split_RNAEditing.fasta`, and `split_Remaining.fasta`.
+This example outputs three split FASTA files, `split_Coding`.fasta`, `split_RNAEditing.fasta`, and `split_Remaining.fasta`.

 ### Additional split

-Additional split allows you split the records with the source group specified that would otherwise be placed in to the remaining FASTA.
-See example below.
+Additional split allows you to split the records with the source group specified that would otherwise be placed into the remaining FASTA.
+See the example below.

 ```bash
 moPepGen splitFasta \